shanjid-KS/Shinigami-Chess-Engine/README.md

 ### FAQ

-1. What makes Shinigami different from other chess engines?
+1. **What makes Shinigami different from other chess engines?**
-A: Shinigami features full tree parallelization, advanced NNUE, CNN policy network, genetic feature engineering, and a unique "trash talk" engine.
+   Full tree parallelization, advanced NNUE, CNN policy network, genetic feature engineering, and a unique "trash talk" engine and LLM-powered Explanations.

-2. How do I enable the "Trash Talk" feature?
+2. **How do I enable the "Trash Talk" feature?**
-A: It's enabled by default!
+   It's enabled by default!
 Prepare for witty, sometimes brutal, commentary during gameplay.

-3. What about the "The Big Bang" and "Dialing Satan's Number" modes?
-Are they real?
+3. **What about the "The Big Bang" and "Dialing Satan's Number" modes?
+Are they real?**
-A: These are extreme, experimental modes.
-"The Big Bang" offers infinite depth and time, but it's blocked for safety.
-"Dialing Satan's Number" has a intentional 69 Eons long time control.
-They exist for fun, but use the triple confirmation ritual wisely; Shinigami may Force your firmware to summon Cthulhu,so the Engine can have a Buddy to drink tea.
+   Extreme, experimental modes.
+"The Big Bang" is blocked for safety.
+"Dialing Satan's Number" is a meme with massive time control.

-4. Is there support for custom opening books, and how does Shinigami learn/adapt openings from self-play or opponents?
+4. **Does Shinigami learn/adapt openings from self-play or opponents?**
-A: Yes, it absolutely does.
+   Absolutely, with dynamic pruning and statistics.

-5. What's the best way to train or improve the Policy Network and NNUE modules?
+5. **How do I train/improve the Policy Network and NNUE modules?**
-A: You can learn it from someone else, and there are instructions.
+   Use self-play, or provide your own datasets.
+See code for details.

-6. How does the engine's trash talk feature work, and can it be customized or disabled?
+6. **Can I customize/disable the engine's trash talk?**
-A: Yes, it can be customized, and you can disable it by wiping the entire module's dictionary.
+   Yes, modify the dictionary in the source or set it to empty.

-7. Are there known limitations or funny side effects when using Syzygy tablebases or the deepest search modes?
+7. **Are there known limitations or funny side effects using Syzygy or deepest modes?**
-A: The only answer is 'Your Firmware may summon Outer Gods if you use the Deepest Search modes'.
+   "Your Firmware may summon Outer Gods if you use the Deepest Search modes."

-8. Is Shinigami UCI-compliant for easy integration with chess GUIs?
+8. **Is Shinigami UCI-compliant for GUIs?**
-A: It has UCI protocols.
+   Yes, with enhanced and auto-detected options.

-9. Can users contribute their own neural weights, feature sets, or puzzles?
+9. **Can users contribute their own neural weights, feature sets, or puzzles?**
-A: Absolutely.
-Thanks for the help!
+   Absolutely, contributions are welcome!

-10. What should users do if the engine crashes or their hardware is "atomized" by extreme settings?
+10. **What if the engine crashes or hardware is "atomized" by extreme settings?**
-A: Ahem, you should've read what you agreed to when the 3 Confirmation Ritual was happening.
+    Read the triple-confirmation warnings.
+Proceed at your own risk!

-11. What are the recommended system requirements for running Shinigami, especially for the more extreme difficulty modes?
+11. **Recommended system requirements for extreme modes?**
-A: The difficulty modes from 6-8 are purely for memes.
-I heavily recommend you don't use those and use the first 5.
+    Use first five modes for stability.
+Experimental/joke modes are for memes only.

-12. How does Shinigami handle different time controls (e.g., blitz, rapid, classical), and are there specific settings to optimize performance for each?
+12. **How does Shinigami handle different time controls and optimize for each?**
-A: Yes, you can change the time controls to the specific mode in the source code.
+    Time controls are adjustable in code and via command-line.

-13. Can users customize the engine's playing style beyond just difficulty settings (e.g., more aggressive, positional)?
+13. **Can users customize playing style (aggressive, positional)?**
-A: Currently no, but I will soon add an option.
+    Planned for future update!

-14. What are the key differences or improvements in the "Gen 2 Edition" compared to previous generations of Shinigami?
+14. **Key differences in "Gen 2 Edition"?**
-A: The Gen 2 started after V.1.10.0, after the Beta Testing phase was over.
+    Major improvements after V.1.10.0; see "Latest Updates" above.

-15. Is there a roadmap for future development or upcoming features for Shinigami?
+15. **Roadmap for future development?**
-A: I have an outline planning system for my engine, which I cannot publicly share.
-License
+    Yes, but not public.

 ---